 Phil earned both a bachelor’s degree (in Philosophy and Government) and a law degree from Harvard University.
 During law school, Phil was a Notes Editor on the Harvard Law Review, winner of the Williston Contracts Competition, and the National Champion of the American Bar Association’s National Appellate Advocacy Competition.
 He was born and raised in Sacramento, California, where his parents still live.

 Phil is the author of Never Again Should a People Starve in a World of Plenty, 121 Harv.
 L. Rev. 1886 (2008); Gender Discrimination: Ninth Circuit Holds that Women Can Be Fired for Refusing to Wear Makeup, 120 Harv.
 L. Rev. 651 (2006); and Sexual Violence, Counting to Twenty, and the Metaphysics of Criminal Acts, 29 Harv.
 J.L. & Gen. 493 (2006).

-In addition to his legal career, Phil spends his time in Washington volunteering throughout the community, including weekly commitments at a local soup kitchen and a mentoring program.
+In addition to his legal career, Phil spends his time in Washington volunteering throughout the community, including weekly commitments serving individuals experiencing homelessness at a local food kitchen, helping run a mentoring program for public high school and middle school students, and working with individuals committed for mental health treatment.
 Phil is also a regional board member for UNICEF as well as a charity magician.
 He enjoys barefoot running, card games, bowling, hiking, friendship, conversation, and philosophy.
 He has also toured and photographed every state capitol building and every National Park in the United States.